Probesys/lotemplate/README.md

   - DELETE : deletes the specified file
   - PATCH : take a file in the body, key 'file'. replace the existing file with the given file. returns the file and the scanned variables of the file
-  - POST : take a json in the raw body, and a format in the headers, key 'format'. fills the template with the values given in the json. returns the filled document in the specified format.
+  - POST : take a json in the raw body. fills the template with the values given in the json. returns the filled document(s).
 - /\<directory>/\<file>/download : directory correspond to an existing directory, and file to an existing file within the directory
   - GET : returns the original template file, as it was sent